gcrtnst/kwin-win-max-min/README.md

 The default KWin shortcuts use `Meta + Up` for "Quick Tile Window to the Top" and `Meta + Down` for "Quick Tile Window to the Bottom".

-When you assign the new "Windows Maximize" and "Windows Minimize" actions to `Meta + Up` and `Meta + Down`, respectively, these new actions will take priority, overriding the default quick-tiling behavior for those keys.
+When you assign the new "Windows-Like Maximize" and "Windows-Like Minimize" actions to `Meta + Up` and `Meta + Down`, respectively, these new actions will take priority, overriding the default quick-tiling behavior for those keys.
 The standard quick-tiling for `Meta + Left` and `Meta + Right` will remain unaffected.

 ## Scope